 Top tips for writing memorable characters

-Here are the top tips to ensure you write memorable characters.
+Here are the top tips to ensure you write memorable characters and how to create memorable characters.

 Yep, another show, don’t tell scenario.
 Don’t worry, we will break it down for you.